dorianb96/python-flask-demo/readme.md

 ## Deployment

-The falsk server can be started using a single command:
+The flask server can be started using a single command in the same folder as python file:
 `python flask_server.py
 `